Alcohol Addiction Treatment & Alcohol Rehab Programs

 - Who this is suited for: People who have been consuming large amounts of alcohol and may need to be medically monitored for withdrawal side effects.8

-Detoxification is not necessary for every person, but for many, it’s a necessary first step in the alcohol rehabilitation process, helping them to withdraw from alcohol comfortably and safely and facilitate the transition to ongoing treatment.8
+Detoxification is not necessary for every person, but for many, it’s a necessary first step in the alcohol rehabilitation process, helping them to safely withdraw from alcohol as well as set them up for success with ongoing treatment.8

-When someone with alcohol use disorder (AUD) abruptly reduces or stops drinking, they may experience symptoms of acute alcohol withdrawal.9, 10 Alcohol withdrawal can have potentially serious consequences including significant illness and even death.9, 10 Some people experience seizures or delirium tremens, a complication of alcohol withdrawal characterized by confusion, disorientation, and hallucinations.10 Detox programs can help patients achieve a substance-free state while monitoring and relieving the immediate symptoms of withdrawal.11
+When someone with alcohol use disorder (AUD) abruptly reduces or stops drinking, they may experience symptoms of acute withdrawal.9, 10 Alcohol withdrawal can have potentially serious consequences including significant illness and even death.9, 10 Some people experience seizures or delirium tremens, a complication of withdrawal characterized by confusion, disorientation, and hallucinations.10 Alcohol detox programs can help patients achieve a substance-free state while monitoring and relieving the immediate symptoms of withdrawal.11

-It’s important to remember that while detox can be an important first step in the rehabilitation process, detox alone may not be enough to facilitate long-term change for someone struggling with AUD.7 Many people benefit from a continuing care approach (e.g., inpatient or outpatient rehab) following detox.7
+It’s important to remember that while detox can be an important first step in the rehabilitation process, detox alone may not be enough to facilitate long-term change for someone struggling with AUD.7 Many people benefit from a continuing care approach following detox such as regular treatment at an alcohol rehab center .7

 - Duration: 1 week to 1 year or longer.8